FlailingFog/git-wiki-skeleton/wiki/material_breakdown.md

 ![](https://raw.githubusercontent.com/FlailingFog/git-wiki-skeleton/master/assets/shader_media/5fcdffbb5e0d54c5780dd136b163f7e1b1c9a06c.png)

 Portions of this clothing are hidden to prevent it from clipping through the jacket.
-If you want to make the clothing visible anyway, even if it shouldn't be, you can enable the force visibility slider.
+If you want to make the clothing visible anyway, even though it shouldn't be, you can enable the force visibility slider.
 Here's what the shirt looks like with the slider enabled.